- What coverage types are included in one-week insurance?

 Can I get truck insurance for just one day?

 Yes.
-As mentioned above, short-term policies can last 24 hours, 48 hours, 72 hours, or five days.
+Short-term policies can last 24 hours, 48 hours, 72 hours or five days.